 - 1 teaspoon baking powder

-- 1 cup chopped walnuts, plus extra for topping if desired
+- 1 cup chopped walnuts or chocolate chips, plus extra for topping if desired

-- Preheat oven to 350 degrees F. Lightly grease and flour an 8.5x4.5-inch loaf pan or spray with baking spray.
+- Preheat oven to 350°F. Lightly grease and flour an 8.5x4.5-inch loaf pan or spray with baking spray.

 - In a large bowl, combine the mashed bananas with the melted butter, then add the sugar, egg, and vanilla.
 Stir well with a large wooden spoon.